annie-qiu26/Spotify-Data-Visualization/PROPOSAL.md

 # Project Proposal
 ## General Summary
 I'm planning to use Spotify's API to find data on top tracks played based on user.
-I also want users to give me a playlist of songs they don't like, so I can compare the different styles of songs they liked.
+I also want users to give me a playlist of songs they don't like, so I can compare the different styles of songs they prefer.
 Given this data, I want to use openFrameworks to display the data in a visually appeasing way.
 Users can search for playlists and the application will summarize the type of music and the audio feautres of their songs.
 Then I want to artistically express the data with an interactive feature for users.
 They can analyze their data and then input another set of audio features of an unknown track, and my application will predict whether they'll like the song